bosun-monitor/bosun/docs/definitions.md

 #### critNotification
 {: .keyword}
 A comma-separated list of notifications to trigger on critical a state (when the crit expression is non-zero).
 This line may appear multiple times and duplicate notifications, which will be merged so only one of each notification is triggered.
-[Lookup tables](/definitions#lookup-tables) may be used when `lookup("table", "key")` is an entire `critNotification` value.
+[Lookup tables](/definitions#lookup-tables) may be used when `lookup("table", "key")` is the only `critNotification` value.
+This means you can't mix notifications names with lookups in the same `critNotification`.
+However, since an alert can have multiple `critNotification` entries you make one entry that has a lookup, and another that has notification names.

 #### depends
 {: .keyword}